bochendong/VGG11-on-MNIST-dataset/README.md

 |30|4.991|0.6871|
 |40|8.535|0.4668|

-### Generate the Gaussian test set which each image was added Gaussian noise:
+### Generate the Gaussian test set by adding Gaussian noise to each image:

 ```Python
 for i, x in enumerate(x_test):